ignis05/baro-save-editor/README.md

 ## Tools for save and submarine editing for Barotrauma.

 Working fully client-sided in the browser.<br><br>
-Github pages build available on https://ignis05.github.io/baro-save-editor/#/<br>
+Online build available on https://ignis05.github.io/baro-save-editor/<br>
 For offline uses electron build can be self compiled with `npm run electron:build` or downloaded from [latest release](https://github.com/ignis05/baro-save-editor/releases/latest).
 <br>